 You could spend a lifetime exploring the USA and still not see it all.
 The world’s third-most populous and fourth-largest country offers every imaginable opportunity for travellers.
 You could see the beaches of California or the mountains of Colorado, the farmlands of the Midwest or the cities of the East Coast.
 With so much to see, it helps to have a game plan.
-Pairing some of the country’s most iconic 2020 events with each of the major regions across America, here are seven of the best states to visit in the USA in 2020.
-Just remember: you can save the other 43 for next time.
+Pairing some of the country’s most iconic events with each of the major regions across America, here are seven of the best states to visit in the USA in 2020.
+Make sure to check the event's websites beforehand for dates and potential cancellations and postponements.
+And just remember: you can save the other 43 for next time.

 From rural villages to cities and mountains to ocean, you can discover every bit of America within the borders of California.
 There's almost 40 million people spread out across a diverse landscape more than twice the size of Great Britain.
 The Golden State offers travellers a miniaturized version of America paired with some of the best year-round weather in the country.

 Start your excursion in sunny Los Angeles before road tripping into the desert for the iconic Coachella Festival in April.
-Or, make your way south to the immaculate beaches of San Diego for the world-famous Comic-Con fan convention23-26 July.
+Or, make your way south to the immaculate beaches of San Diego for the world-famous Comic-Con fan convention.

 For one of the best drives in America (and the world), cruise with the windows down along the Pacific Coast Highway all the way from Southern California to the breathtakingly romantic city of San Francisco.
 Then, then head inland to taste some of Earth’s finest wine in Napa Valley.
 Head further east to experience the serene natural beauty that is the mountain-rimmed Lake Tahoe before ending your journey in the jaw-dropping Yosemite National Park, celebrating its 130th birthday in 2020.

 Best for city views in San Francisco: Intercontinental Mark Hopkins San Francisco with a beautiful top-floor restaurant